 Special Activities for Casa Students

-Special Activities include International Peace Day, United Nations Day, Earth Day, School concerts, Field trips, Family Appreciation Evening and various other special events.
-The preschool class seeks active experiences that involve children in the real-life of their community.
+Special Activities include International Peace Day, United Nations Day, Earth Day, School concerts, Field trips, Family Appreciation Week and various other special events.